 Investment properties are properties held either to earn rental income or for capital appreciation or for both.
 Investment properties are measured initially at cost, including transaction costs.
-The carrying amount includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition criteria are met; and excludes the costs of day-to-day servicing of an investment property.
+The carrying amount includes the cost of replacement parts of an existing investment property if the recognition criteria are met; and excludes the costs of day-to-day servicing of investment property.
 Subsequent to initial recognition, investment properties are stated at fair value, which reflects market conditions at the reporting date.
-Gains or losses arising from changes in the fair values of investment properties are included in profit or loss in the period in which they arise.
+Gains or losses arising from changes in fair values of investment properties are included in profit or loss in the period in which they arise.

-Investment properties are derecognized when either they have been disposed of or permanently withdrawn from use and no future economic benefit is expected from their disposal.
-Any gains or losses on the retirement or disposal of investment property are recognized in profit or loss in the period of retirement or disposal.
-Gains or losses on the disposal of investment property are determined as the difference between net disposal proceeds and the carrying value of the asset.
+Investment properties are derecognized when either they have been disposed of or permanently withdrawn from use and no future economic benefit is expected from their usage.
+Any gains or losses on retirement or disposal of investment property are recognized in profit or loss in the period of retirement or disposal.
+Gains or losses on disposal of investment property are determined as the difference between net disposal proceeds and the carrying value of the asset.

-Transfers are made to investment property when, and only when, there is a change in use, evidenced by the end of owner occupation or commencement of an operating lease.
-Transfers are made from investment property when, and only when, there is a change in use, evidenced by commencement of owner occupation or commencement of development with a view to sale.
+Transfers are made to investment property when, and only when, there is a change in use, evidenced by the end of owner's occupation or commencement of a lease.
+Transfers are made from investment property when, and only when, there is a change in use, evidenced by commencement of owner's occupation or commencement of development with a view to sale.